bottenderjs/bottenderjs.github.io/content/docs/Guides-Intents.md

 });
 ```

-It only match `hello` and `hi`, but not works for either `Hello` or `hi~` in above example.
+It only matches `hello` and `hi`.
+Neither `Hello` nor `hi~` would work in the above example.

 We can use [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) for more general pattern matching.
-It could be helpful when building rule-based logic.
+It will be helpful when building rule-based logic.

 ```js
 bot.onEvent(async context => {